All children would grow up, except him.

 As he turned back, the shadow appeared closer!
 He let out a peep before a bright light appeared between them.

-“If I did, a quilt wouldn’t help.
+“If I did want to hurt you, a quilt wouldn’t help.
 Who are you?”

-The little boy bowed his head, the golden hazel eyes glowing in his ball’s light.
+The standing boy bowed his head, the dark eyes glowing in the firefly's light.
 He turned his head slightly as if confused by Aymaco’s lack of movement.

 “Why didn’t you bow?”

-The boy's chest heaved like pulling a bucket out of the well.
+The boy's chest heaved like it pulled a bucket out of the well.

 “Well, why not?!”